 Donors of earmarked funding in 2022: (click on flag for donor profile, where available)

 Donors of softly earmarked funding in 2022: (click on flag for donor profile, where available)

 Donors of unearmarked funding in 2022: (click on flag for donor profile, where available)

-The Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA) is UNHCR Iran’s main operational government counterpart.
-Additionally, tripartite Project Partnership Agreements exist with other partners.
-The Government of the Islamic Republic of Iran, UNHCR and its national and international partners firmly root their assistance to Afghan refugees in the regional multi-year framework known as the Solutions Strategy for Afghan Refugees (SSAR).
-UNHCR and BAFIA hold joint coordination meetings every year to discuss and review implementation and progress towards the strategy’s objectives and to share updates on priorities.
+Partners: The Bureau for Aliens and Foreign Immigrants’ Affairs (BAFIA) of the Ministry of Interior is UNHCR Iran’s main operational government counterpart.
+Additionally, tripartite Project Partnership Agreements exist with BAFIA and other partners.
+The Government of the Islamic Republic of Iran, UNHCR, and its national and international partners firmly root their assistance to Afghan refugees in the regional multi-year framework known as the Solutions Strategy for Afghan Refugees (SSAR).
+UNHCR, BAFIA, and other members of the SSAR hold joint coordination meetings frequently to discuss and review implementation and progress towards the strategy’s objectives and to share updates on priorities.

 - Ministry of Education (MoE)

 Non-Government Organization partners: